nicholascannon/fitbit-sleep-pipeline/README.md

 4. Provision a Postgres data warehouse with the schema below (I've provided a script `start_dw.sh` that runs a postgres db locally via docker and creates the required tables).

-5. Add an Airflow Postgres connection with the connection id of `sleep-dw` and a Google Cloud Platform connection with the id `sleep-gcp` (Requires creating a provisioning account with GCS permissions).
+5. Add an Airflow Postgres connection with the connection id of `sleep-dw` and a Google Cloud Platform connection with the id `sleep-gcp` (Requires creating a service account with GCS permissions).

 ## DAG